Getting Started

 ☑️ Review the updated assignment for your player ticket:

-status changed to
+status changed to MATCH_FOUND

-first, while keepingassignment
+first, while keeping assignment

 to indicate players have matched and a server is being assigned,